stefanprodan/openfaas-flux/README.md

 Once the DNS is set you can use Jetstack's cert-manager to request a TLS certificate for your domain from LE.

-Create a cluster issuer in [ingress](ingress) dir with the following content:
+Create a cluster issuer definition in [ingress](ingress) dir with the following content replace `EMAIL@DOMAIN.NAME` with a valid email address:

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1